Mareng98/VersatileProjects/README.md

 increasing training stability, and increasing evaluation accuracy through an ablation study.
 The final model utilizing all of the techniques reached a maximum accuracy of 77.2%, which was an improvement of 12.67% over the baseline model.
 When extended to classify in distribution and out of distribution samples with the use of K-Means clustering on the features from the output layer, the new model achieved 95.3% accuracy.

 **Features:**
-- **CNN architecture:** Five different models were tested and compared.
+- **CNN architecture with PyTorch:** Five different models were tested and compared.
 - **Statistical analysis:** Analysis of the result and how to improve the base model, including an ablation study.

 ---